You Are Not Alone in Your Struggle: Mental Health in the Church (Part 2 of 13)

 Mental health can shape faith

 The relationship goes both ways.
 Mental health struggles can affect concentration, worship, motivation, sleep, relationships, and a person’s sense of God’s nearness.
 Some people may feel shame or fear that their struggle means they are spiritually weak, but that assumption is often harmful and untrue.
-Churches should be careful not to confuse symptoms with moral failure.
+Churches should be careful not to confuse symptoms with spiritual deficiency.

 What the church should avoid